hyperledger/caliper/docs/vNext/Fabric_Configuration.md

    *  <details><summary markdown="span">__[item].contractID__
       </summary>
       _Optional.
 Non-empty string._ <br>
-      The Caliper-level unique ID of the chaincode.
+      The Caliper-level unique ID of the contract.
 This ID will be referenced from the user callback modules.
-Can be an arbitrary name, it won't effect the chaincode properties on the Fabric side.
+Can be an arbitrary name, it won't effect the contract properties on the Fabric side.

       If omitted, it defaults to the `id` property value.

       ```yaml
       channels:
         mychannel:
-          chaincodes:
+          contracts:
           - contractID: simpleContract
             # other properties
       ```